renatomrcosta/renatomrcosta.github.io/_posts/2023-04-21-Flow-Composition-Patterns.md

 ## Conclusion

-Flows are a powerful tool, and I think this pattern is not as well known as it should be.
+Flows are powerful tools, and I think this pattern is not as well known as it should be.
 I hope this article helps you in your journey to compose flows in a more powerful way for your usecases!